coop152/obsidian-vaults/Year 3/Algorithms and Complexity/Union-Find.md

 If node $w$ is the parent of node $v$ then $$r(v) < r(w).$$ That is, ranks are strictly increasing as you go up the tree.
-The number of nodes of some rank $s$ is at most $$\frac{n}{2^{s-2}}.$$ This entire section is just fucking nonsense, actually.
+The number of nodes of some rank $s$ is at most $$\frac{n}{2^{s-2}}.$$ This entire section is just nonsense, actually.

 Final result: The total time to perform $m$ union and find operations, with the optimisations given, is $O((n + m)\alpha(n))$. $\alpha$ being a very slow-growing function.